agoda-com/net-loadbalancing/docs/grpc.md

 ### Retry on failure
 The client supports automatic retry for `DeadlineExceeded`, `Unavailable` and `Unknown` [status code](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md) by default.
-The number of retries can be set in the `GrpcClientManager` constructor.
+The number of retries can be set in the `GrpcChannelManager` constructor.

 ### RPC Timeout
 Note that `deadline` parameter in each gRPC call will be ignored and the timeout specified in `GrpcChannelManager` will be used instead.